rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example11.md

             }
         )

-        <#
-            -AdditionalInfo parameter accepts a custom object with properties to display in the node label.
-            -columnSize parameter sets the number of columns in the table layout.
-            -Subgraph parameter creates a subgraph container around the table.
-            -SubgraphLabel parameter sets the label for the subgraph container.
-            -SubgraphLabelPos parameter sets the position of the subgraph label (top, bottom).
-            -SubgraphTableStyle parameter sets the style of the subgraph border (dashed, rounded, solid).
-            -TableBorderColor parameter sets the color of the table border.
-            -TableBorder sets the thickness of the table border.
-            -iconType parameter sets the type of icon to use for the nodes.
-In this case the $WebServerFarm.IconType hashtable value is used
-            (must match a key in the $Images hashtable).

-            ** -MultiIcon parameter allows multiple icons to be displayed in the table.
-(IconType must be specified in the inputObject) **
-        #>

         $Web01Label = Add-DiaHTMLNodeTable -ImagesObj $Images -inputObject $WebServerFarm.Name -iconType $WebServerFarm.IconType -columnSize 3 -AditionalInfo $WebServerFarm.AdditionalInfo -Subgraph -SubgraphLabel "Web Server Farm" -SubgraphLabelPos "top" -SubgraphTableStyle "dashed,rounded" -TableBorderColor "gray" -TableBorder "1" -SubgraphLabelFontsize 20 -fontSize 18 -MultiIcon -DraftMode:$DraftMode